 Continuous server uptime is important to run a business successfully and satisfy customers.
 For instance, say that you have a mail server that sends and receives emails to and from a high number of customers every day.
 What if your mail server crashes?
 A large chunk of emails would be left un-delivered, which would eventually degrade the user experience, resulting in monetary loss.

 For this reason, companies with the help of server monitoring tools, monitor servers to ensure reliable server uptime with servers running 24/7.
 But uptime server monitoring is a complex process that involves many variables.
 On top of this, most large-scale organizations use many servers that are distributed geographically to offer services to clientele in various regions.

-With an integrated and robust server uptime monitoring software, IT admins can effectively perform uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.
+With an integrated and robust server uptime monitoring software like OpManager, IT admins can effectively perform uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.

 The most important parameter for server monitoring is availability.
 OpManager monitors availability using ICMP, TCP, and SNMP .
 You can automate the monitoring process by configuring the time interval so that the servers are monitored constantly to avoid server downtime.
 Once the server uptime scan schedule is configured, OpManager automatically runs the server uptime monitoring service to track and update the server uptime in real-time.

 Servers are the backbone of daily business operations and if they experience even a short period of downtime, it impacts the business severely.
 OpManager offers proactive monitoring by supporting multi-vendor server device templates that include major vendors like HP, Dell, IBM, etc. It ensures continuous server uptime by constantly monitoring important performance metrics like CPU utilization, memory utilization, disk utilization, process count, partition details of the device, average disk latency, etc.